Kapanion/processing-double-trouble/README.md

 - [x] Tanks destroying each other.
 - [x] Tank explosion animation.
 - [x] Adjust the maze for different screen sizes.
+- [x] Different colors of the tank for different players.
-- [ ] Wining & losing the game.
+- [x] Wining & losing the game.
-- [ ] Player scores.
+- [x] Player scores.
-- [ ] Different colors of the tank for different players.
+- [ ] Limit the number of bullets.

 ## Bugs
 - [x] Optimize checking for collisions with the maze.